curl/everything-curl/internals/structs.md

 ## connectdata

-  A general idea in libcurl is to keep connections around in a connection "cache" after they have been used in case they are used again and then re-use an existing one instead of creating a new one as it creates a significant performance boost.
+  A general idea in libcurl is to keep connections around in a connection cache after they have been used in case they are used again and then re-use an existing one instead of creating a new one as it creates a significant performance boost.

   Each `connectdata` struct identifies a single physical connection to a server.
 If the connection cannot be kept alive, the connection is closed